 Format: Double-spaced 12-point font.
 Times New Roman or a similar standard typeface font.
 Double spaced, with each new paragraph indented.
 The first page should include your full proper name, address, email and phone number along with the story’s estimated word count.
 All that should be single-spaced.
 Below that your title and author name should appear centered.
 See example at the end.

 Eligibility: Residents of Residents of the City of Greater Sudbury (which include all regional communities such as Onaping Falls, Valley East, Rayside-Balfour, Nickel Centre, Walden, Capreol, and Wanup) 25 years of age and younger.
-Residents of neighboring communities of Cartier and Benny are included.
-(Consideration will also be given to young writers who can demonstrate a strong connection to Onaping Falls.
-For example, your parents or grand-parents grew up in Sudbury, that works too.
+Residents of neighboring communities of the Sudbury Region.
+(Consideration will also be given to young writers who can demonstrate a connection to Sudbury.
+For example, if your parents or grand-parents grew up in Sudbury, that works too.
 Be sure to clearly share your connection to the community)

-Winners and finalists will be announced by August 2023.
+Winners and finalists will be announced in the fall of 2023.